xDeFc0nx/gocommit/README.md

 # GoCommit

-GoCommit is a simple "bad" CLI tool i made to use llama3 from hugging face,
+GoCommit is a simple "bad" CLI tool i made to use llama3 from hugging face to generate git commit messages

 ### Why?
 ![Why Not You Stupid Bastard](https://i.imgflip.com/6h29mw.jpg)